oliverjamarie/Sudoku/README.md

 # Sudoku

-# To avoid
+# Usage
-    -   Avoid using SudokuPuzzle.generateGoodPuzzle() it is not yet working
+To play Sudoku with a GUI, use Play-Sudoku.py